 Provide incentives for restoration and expansion of floodplain forests.

+Explore the potential to amend Tier III of the Renewable Energy Standards (RES) to make increased tree planting eligible for funding.

 Increase support, funding, and education for increased urban tree planting efforts expansion to increase access to natural spaces and improve carbon sequestration/storage in the urban environment.